3.8.8 Interdistrict Permit Requests

 • A student who has been determined by personnel of either the district of residence or the district of proposed enrollment to have been the victim of an act of bullying, as defined in subdivision (r) of CA Education Code 48900, committed by a student of the district of residence shall, at the request of the person having legal custody of the student, be given priority for interdistrict attendance under any existing interdistrict attendance agreement or, in the absence of an agreement, be given additional consideration for the creation of an interdistrict attendance agreement.

-EPC reviews requests five weeks before the start of the new school year (not earlier).
-First EPC needs to make school placement offers to students from the city of San Francisco.
-EPC recommends that students who do not reside in San Francisco enroll in their district of residence in the event that SFUSD is unable to assign the child to a requested school.
+Interdistrict applicants will be assigned after San Francisco residents in the Main Round of the student assignment system.
+EC recommends that students who do not reside in San Francisco enroll in their district of residence in the event that SFUSD is unable to assign the child to a requested school.

-EPC can grant interdistrict transfers only on a space-available basis, and EPC reserves the right to determine whether or not to accept interdistrict transfer requests.
-EPC also reserves the right to limit the number of incoming students and establish priorities according to types of requests.
+EC can grant interdistrict transfers only on a space-available basis, and EC reserves the right to determine whether or not to accept interdistrict transfer requests.
+EC also reserves the right to limit the number of incoming students and establish priorities according to types of requests.

-Also, EPC cannot grant interdistrict transfers to high demand schools, i.e., schools that are filled to capacity at the end of the first placement period or programs that are impacted.
+Also, EC cannot grant interdistrict transfers to high demand schools, i.e., schools that are filled to capacity at the end of the first placement period or programs that are impacted.
+Interdistrict permits are not allowed for Lowell or Asawa School of the Arts High Schools.